 Package dependencies are listed as package names for the snap’s build environment.

-For a default Snapcraft installation running Multipass, the build environment is invariably Ubuntu 18.04 LTS (Bionic Beaver).
-Consequently, dependencies are listed using their apt package names.
+For a default Snapcraft installation running Multipass or LXD, see Build options for further details, the build environment is dependent on whatever base snap is being used, usually either Ubuntu 20.04 LTS (Focal Fossa) or Ubuntu 18.04 LTS (Bionic Beaver).
+Consequently, dependencies are listed using their respective apt package names.

 It’s also feasible to have a build environment built on Fedora for example, using Fedora packages, or those of your own host environment.

-The packages you need are likely to be identical to those you need to either build your project (build-packages
+The required packages are likely to be identical to those needed to either build the project (build-packages

 ) or install your project (stage-packages

-Working out your project’s dependencies can be an iterative process, much like compiling a third-party package:
+Working out your project’s dependencies can be an iterative process, much like compiling a third-party package, with the process split into identifying the dependencies a snap needs to be built, and those required for running the resultant application.

 snapcraft --debug